mabumusa1/zatca/Zatca.EInvoice.CLI/TestsData/README.md

 ### Prerequisites
 - Delete the `Output` folder to start fresh: `rm -rf Output`
-- Have your ZATCA OTP ready from the sandbox portal
+- Have your ZATCA OTP ready from the sandbox portal (or use default: 123345)
 - Credentials are already configured in the scripts

 ### Step 1: Generate All Certificates